 What Does This Mean in Terms of OS Updates and How Will That Affect Endpoints Across the Globe?

-This situation will seriously affect businesses that rely on Windows 10 for their daily operations, where IT administrators will have to carefully evaluate their endpoint management strategies, taking under consideration factors such as minimum hardware requirements, budget constraints, and the necessary expenses for upgrading to Windows 11 every single device connected to their network.
+This situation will seriously affect businesses that rely on Windows 10 for their daily operations, where IT administrators will have to carefully evaluate their endpoint management strategies, taking into consideration factors such as minimum hardware requirements, budget constraints, and the necessary expenses for upgrading every single device connected to their network to Windows 11.
 In fact, companies with remote workforces will face even greater challenges, where managing and updating numerous endpoints across various locations requires careful planning and coordination in order to ensure business continuity and uninterrupted operations.

-We advise you to act promptly and avoid postponing this process; procrastination may result in significant costs compared to simply upgrading your operating system to Windows 11, which is free of charge if you are already using a genuine OS and meet the minimum system requirements.
+We advise you to act promptly and avoid postponing this process; procrastination may result in significant costs compared to simply upgrading your operating system to Windows 11, which is free of charge if you are already using a genuine version of Windows and meet the minimum system requirements.

 Yes, you can still use Windows 10 after October 14, 2025; however, without receiving any updates, new features, bug fixes, or technical support, at least not for free.
 Why do we say not for free?
 Because Microsoft has revealed that home users will have the option to purchase a single year of Extended Security Updates (ESU) for $30, which is the only safe way to continue using the operating system if they choose not to upgrade to Windows 11 for some reason.

-The good news is that organizations will also have the option to subscribe for extended updates.
-The bad news is that the price will be different, starting at $61 annually, and it will double for each consecutive year.
+The good news is that organizations will also have the option to subscribe to extended updates.
+The bad news is that the price will be different, starting at $61 annually, and it will double each consecutive year.

-However, there is a catch: business customers can enroll in the ESU program for up to three years.
+However, there is a catch: business customers can enroll in the extended support program for up to three years.
 Microsoft clearly intends to force you to upgrade to Windows 11 to utilize an operating system that receives full support and protection through regular security updates.

 How Will This Affect Security Updates for Windows 10?

-Microsoft plans to end free Windows 10 maintenance after October 14, 2025, halting all future updates.
-Beyond that date, users face two main options: upgrading to Windows 11, which provides a fully supported operating system with continuous security protection and significantly reduces vulnerability to sophisticated cyber attacks, or subscribing to the ESU program, which lets you maintain Windows 10 with ongoing security updates.
+Windows 10 will reach end of support on October 14, 2025, halting all future updates (security and non-security ones).
+Beyond that date, users will have two options: upgrading to Windows 11, which provides a fully supported operating system, or subscribing to the ESU program, which allows you to continue using Windows 10 and receiving critical security updates.

 Will Windows 10 Still be Secure and Safe to Use?